theheking/babs-rna-seq-2024/practical_overview/Week3_FASTQC.md

 Running FastQC
 --------------

 We will now assess the quality of the reads that we downloaded.
-First, make sure you are still in the `UNTRIMMED_FASTA` directory
+First, make sure you are still in the `untrimmed_fastq` directory

-    $ cd /[yourscratch]/UNTRIMMED_FASTA/
+    $ cd /srv/scratch/zID/untrimmed_fastq/

 > Exercise